tekaslan/GGS-ACLM/README.md

 # Gradient-Guided Search for Assured Contingency Landing Management

-This repository provides a C/C++ implementation of a **gradient-guided search algorithm** for real-time emergency landing path planning in dense and constrained airspace.
-The framework enables air traffic deconfliction and minimizes operational disruptions during emergency mitigation by combining spatial risk modeling, 3D trajectory search, and heuristic optimization.
+This repository provides a C/C++ implementation of a **Gradient-guided Search for Assured Contingency Landing Planning** in dense and constrained airspace.
+The framework enables air traffic deconfliction and minimizes operational disruptions during emergency mitigation by combining spatial risk modeling and 4D trajectory search considering degraded fixed-wing aircraft performance.

 Developed at the **Autonomous Aerospace Systems Laboratory (A2Sys)**, Kevin T. Crofton Department of Aerospace and Ocean Engineering, Virginia Tech.